gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter8.md

     })(module);

 ## The View
 Let's move on from our model and turn our attention to our `View`.
-* Start off with the built in template mechanism and move to React for our view
-* Edit karma.conf.js, backbone requires jquery, this version anyway
+We'll start off by creating a view object that will use static data to render the page fragment.
+Once we are happy that this works, we'll make things a little more dynamic by using model data for the relevant view fragments.

+To avoid any errors during testing we need to edit our `karma.conf.js` and tell it to include `jQuery` since Backbone needs it:

     // list of files / patterns to load in the browser
     files: [
     	'bower_components/jquery/dist/jquery.js',
         'node_modules/backbone/node_modules/underscore/underscore.js',